Qumulo/docs/administrator-guide/qumulo-core/shift-from-s3.md

 1. Creates the Shift-From relationship.

-1. Starts a job using one of the nodes in the Qumulo cluster.
+1. Starts a job by using one of the nodes in the Qumulo cluster.

    {% include note.html content="If you perform multiple Shift operations, Qumulo Core uses multiple nodes." %}